Zoophily: Bat pollination

 Bat pollination is called chiropterophily.
 Hundreds of tropical plant species completely, or partially, dependent on bats for pollination in tropical regions.
 As of 2009, 28 orders, 67 families and about 528 species of angiosperms in some 250 genera are known to be pollinated by nectar-feeding bats.
-In some cases nectivorous bats are do not pollinate certain species, even while they do pollinate others, but instead act as 'nectar robbers' and exploit other pollination systems.
+In some cases, nectivorous bats do not pollinate certain species, even while they do pollinate others; But instead act as 'nectar robbers' and exploit other pollination systems.
 Only two families of bats (not including the somewhat bizarre Mystacinidae) contain nectivores, and morphologically specialized nectivores are in the minority in both of these families, Pteropodidae (15 species) and Phyllostomidae (perhaps up to 38 species in the subfamily called Glossophaginae).
 Pteropodidae are large fruit bats from the Old World which must perch on the plant to access the nectar and do not have the ability to echolocate, whereas the much smaller Phyllostomidae only occur in the New World and have the ability to hover and echolocate.

 Plants pollinated by bats often have white or pale nocturnal flowers that are large and bell shaped.
 Many of these flowers have large amounts of nectar, and emit a smell that attracts bats, such as a strong fruity or musky odor.
 Bats use certain chemical cues to locate food sources.
 They are attracted to odors that contain esters, alcohols, aldehydes, and aliphatic acids.
 Bats often have excellent spatial memory and will visit specific flowering plants repeatedly.